section-engineering-education/engineering-education/articles/concurrency-in-go/index.md

 All the application processes are completed and our application completed in *7.717s* which is two times faster than the first program with no concurrency and we have our output displayed.

 ### Conclusion
-We have covered the important aspect of concurrency in Go.
-From the introduction of concurrency to the distinction between concurrency and parallelism, Go concurrency built-in, how concurrency using goroutines work in Go, and other concepts such as Go scheduler, runtime, and WaitGroup.
+We have covered the important aspects of concurrency in Go.
+From the introduction of concurrency, to the distinction between concurrency and parallelism, to how concurrency using goroutines works in Go, and other concepts such as Go scheduler, runtime, and WaitGroup.

 Most importantly, we saw how concurrency helps our application work faster while receiving several requests.

 I hope this article gave you a good grasp of how concurrency works in Go.
 Happy coding! 🙂

+---
+Peer Review Contributions by: [Adrian Murage](/engineering-education/authors/adrian-murage/)